JoramKeijser/JoramKeijser.github.io/_posts/2022-01-28-manifolds.md

 ### Acknowledgements

-Thanks to colleague, friend, and Twitter celebrity [Rob Lange](https://roberttlange.github.io/) for feedback on this post and encouragements to start a blog in the first place.
+Thanks to [Rob Lange](https://roberttlange.github.io/) for feedback on this post and encouragement to start blogging in the first place.